LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    ```

    This creates a kind cluster, installs Prometheus and Grafana via Helm, and deploys the Sock Shop demo application.
+   The Sock Shop manifest is included locally at `infra/kind/sock-shop.yaml`.

 2. Build the detector image and deploy it to the cluster: